department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/identifier.md

 #### Patient

+TODO: Need a better system value for the MHV patient id: See discussion in patient.fsh
+ - **MHV-54036**
+  - TODO: client will need to change to be specific to the new system value - https://github.com/department-of-veterans-affairs/vets-api/blob/f2733b21112f94c90dae618f0420d712f01cdf49/lib/medical_records/client.rb#L75

 MyHealtheVet has a patient id that it manages, and a 'profile' that is details about the patient including demographics, contact information, etc. This information is managed in the MHV eVault.
 The MHV Patient id is communicated in existing as assigning facility `200MH` at assigning authority `USVHA`.
 I believe that this id is known to the MPI service.

 The FHIR interface does populate a Patient resource in the FHIR Server given this 'profile' and to provide a mapping to the MyHealtheVet patient id.
 Thus we need a system value for this id, and today the root VA OID is used.